-The Coaches Workshop is an online community for practitioners who have been trained in the Montessori Coaches Training.
-Participants meet sixteen times throughout the school year in small-group video-conference calls led by an NCMPS Coach to share and collaborate, refine skills and tools, and learn new techniques.
+The NCMPS Coaches Workshop is an online community of practice for Montessori Coaches.
+Participants meet eight times from January to May, in small-group video-conference calls led by our Coaching Team, to build connection and community, share and collaborate, refine skills and tools, and learn new techniques.

 Prerequisite: The NCMPS Coaches Workshop is open to previous participants in the Coaches Training.